bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/45-John.md

 ^11^ She said, “No one, Lord.”

 Jesus said, “Neither do I condemn you.
 Go your way.
-From now on, sin no more.”^*^ ^[8:11 NU includes John 7:53–John 8:11, but puts brackets around it to indicate that the textual critics had less confidence that this was original.]
+From now on, sin no more.”^^ ^[8:11 NU includes John 7:53–John 8:11, but puts brackets around it to indicate that the textual critics had less confidence that this was original.]

-^12^ Again, therefore, Jesus spoke to them, saying, “I am the light of the world.^*^ He who follows me will not walk in the darkness, but will have the light of life.”
+^12^ Again, therefore, Jesus spoke to them, saying, “I am the light of the world.^^ He who follows me will not walk in the darkness, but will have the light of life.”
 ^[8:12 Isaiah 60:1]

 ^13^ The Pharisees therefore said to him, “You testify about yourself.
 Your testimony is not valid.”

 ^14^ Jesus answered them, “Even if I testify about myself, my testimony is true, for I know where I came from, and where I am going; but you don’t know where I came from, or where I am going. ^15^ You judge according to the flesh.
-I judge no one. ^16^ Even if I do judge, my judgement is true, for I am not alone, but I am with the Father who sent me. ^17^ It’s also written in your law that the testimony of two people is valid.^*^ ^18^ I am one who testifies about myself, and the Father who sent me testifies about me.”
+I judge no one. ^16^ Even if I do judge, my judgement is true, for I am not alone, but I am with the Father who sent me. ^17^ It’s also written in your law that the testimony of two people is valid.^^ ^18^ I am one who testifies about myself, and the Father who sent me testifies about me.”
 ^[8:17 Deuteronomy 17:6; 19:15]

 ^19^ They said therefore to him, “Where is your Father?”